 “I really enjoy it.
 I think it’s a comfortable place.
 It’s a safe area and my host is nice.
 She’s friendly, she’s flexible.
 I don’t have any pressure on like what time I have to finish.
 And she’s very easy to get along with, very understanding” says Christy.

 There is a generation gap between them, and it is something that Gaynor finds refreshing.

 “I enjoy Christy’s energy and her outlook when we have conversations.
 It’s very interesting because you can never have those sorts of conversations with your own children, as they regard you as someone who doesn’t know anything!
 Whereas when it’s somebody else who’s the same age, they don’t look at you the same way.”

 For Christy, this is the first time living away from her parental home.
 Used to living with people a generation older, she knows that with Gaynor she will get more than just a roof over her head.

 “I actually don’t find any difference between Gaynor and me.
 She’s not old at all.
 She’s brilliant.
 She’s a super woman, she’s very organised and knowledgeable.
 She tells me lots of things that I may need to know, she gave me lots of good ideas and I think there are lots of things I can learn from her.”

 Ultimately for Gaynor, this homeshare can mean the difference between a cloudy day or a silver lining.

 Visit Hapipod.com to find out more.
 It is FREE to register, set up a profile and see who’s available.
-Members only need pay the one-off ID check fee and subscription if and when they see someone of interest.
+Members only need pay the one-off ID check fee and a fee to connect if and when they see someone of interest.
 Members must be over 18.